ferrocene/ferrocene/src/entities-and-resolution.rst

 of a :t:`field access expression` :t:`under resolution`.

 :dp:`fls_jrk3gzqvqr8e`
-A :t:`candidate container type chain` is a sequence of :t:`[candidate container type]s`.
+A :dt:`candidate container type chain` is a sequence of :t:`[candidate container type]s`.
 The :t:`candidate container type chain` starts with the :t:`type` of the :t:`container operand` of the :t:`field access expression` :t:`under resolution`.
 From then on, the